 Founder and Executive Director

-I am a stage 4 oral cancer survivor, and had bilateral cervical metastasis of the disease at the time it was discovered.
+I am a stage 4b oral cancer survivor, and had bilateral cervical metastasis of the disease at the time it was discovered.
 After trying but successful treatments at MD Anderson Cancer Center in Houston, I became a student of the disease.
-Once it became clear to me that the death rate and the high morbidity of the disease could be reduced through a national effort in awareness and early discovery screening programs, combined with motivating professionals to provide opportunistic exams, I chose to leave the private sector and work towards those ends.
-While ultimately there will be scientific solutions to things, they are years away.
-There are tangible, palpable opportunities to reduce the death rate today while those long term solutions are being explored and created.
-There is also a much needed opportunity to help those currently fighting their own battles with this disease, supporting them with good, current, access to key information that allows them to make the best decisions possible as they travel their path to wellness.
+Once it became clear to me that the death rate and the high morbidity of the disease, and the treatments to control it, could be reduced through a national effort in awareness and early discovery screening programs, combined with motivating professionals to provide opportunistic exams, I chose to leave the private sector and work towards those ends.
+Initially that effort was as a speaker and advocate, but I rapidly realized that an entity that could bring together different components of the needed solutions, and involve more people to accomplish those goals was necessary.
+The result was the formation of The Oral Cancer Foundation (OCF), and IRS registered 501c3 non-profit charity.
+While ultimately there will be scientific solutions and treatment advances to many things, and OCF will financially contribute towards their discovery and availability, they are years away.
+There are tangible, palpable opportunities to reduce the death rate today while those long-term solutions are being explored and created.
+There is also a much-needed opportunity to help those currently fighting their own battles with this disease, supporting them with vetted, accurate, current, key information that allows them to make the best decisions possible as they travel their path to wellness.
 OCF started as a seed of an idea in 1999, and my wife Ingrid and I were the original founders and financially capitalized the beginnings of the foundation.
-Through the support of key oral cancer experts drawn from treatment, education, research, government, and professional medical and dental societies, and thousands of donors and volunteers, that early idea has been nurtured and grown into a powerful national force for proactive change and improved lives.
+Through the support of key oral cancer saveexperts drawn from treatment, education, research, government, and professional medical and dental societies, and thousands of donors and volunteers, that early idea has been nurtured and grown into a powerful national force for proactive change and improved lives.

 Most people that know me understand that the many hours I put into OCF are not a job to me, but rather a passion.
 While I am often incorrectly credited with much of the positive change that has happened, I am very cognizant that there is nothing that I have done alone, nor without standing on the shoulders of others who facilitate my, and the foundation’s success.